Virtual Influencers: Secrets of Audience Intelligence (episode 3)- ‘Virtual Influencers & Their Application Within B2B’.

 We also discuss chatbots and the next 10 years in the world of virtual influencers.

 We have been working with Audiense to bring you ‘The Secrets of Audience Intelligence.’
-This is the second podcast in the series of in-depth interviews that will enable you to learn more about the ins and outs of audience intelligence, deeper customer segmentation, we explore influencer marketing, social media audience segmentation and how and where to find insights to bring you closer to your audience.
-If you want to listen to the two other episodes, they can be found here:-
+This is the second podcast in the series of in-depth interviews on audience intelligence.
+It will enable you to learn more about the ins and outs of audience intelligence, deeper customer segmentation, we explore influencer marketing, social media audience segmentation and how and where to find insights to bring you closer to your audience.
+If you want to listen to the other episodes, they can be found here: